-- Verification of risk mitigation implementation measures and validation of their effectiveness through appropriate analysis, testing, demonstration, or inspection. - Documentation of the verification and validation in the Hazard Tracking System. - 5.2.6.1 Risk Mitigation & Monitoring Plans
+- Verification of risk mitigation implementation measures and validation of their effectiveness through appropriate analysis, testing, demonstration, or inspection. - Documentation of the verification and validation in the Hazard Tracking System.

+5.2.6.1 Risk Mitigation & Monitoring Plan

 The risk mitigation and monitoring process ensures the effectiveness of safety risk mitigation activities performed by key MBTA departments under formally documented Corrective Action Plans (CAPs) and/or the SRM process.
-Through objective verification activities, risk mitigation and monitoring confirm that mitigations are effectively implemented, performing their intended functions, and ultimately safeguarding the MBTA, its personnel, contractors, and the public from hazards.21
+Management level safety committees periodically assess the success of risk mitigations, and re-initiate the Safety Risk Management process as required when mitigation efforts are insufficient.
+Through objective verification activities, risk mitigation and monitoring, confirm that mitigations are effectively implemented, performing their intended functions, and ultimately safeguarding the MBTA, its personnel, contractors, and the public from hazards.19